adderbyte/statistical_mechanics/README.md

   2. Stochastic noise, Random noise, (non)deterministic chaos and effect on predictability/system behaviour.
   3. Identifying or distinguishing noise from chaos.
   4. Could models  (ESN or LSTM for example) still perform well for nondeterministic and chaotic system ?
   5. Understanding Fractals.
-And how useful they are to Machine learning
+And how useful they are to Machine learning.
-  6. Statistical Mechanics
+  6. Statistical Mechanics (Ecole Normale Superieur Coursera).